 Autism and Mental Well-being in Higher Education 2nd edition looks into the fact that, too often, autistic students and those with mental health needs struggle with higher education, often dropping out of courses because they do not receive the informed support that would help them to succeed.
 This much-needed manual addresses the provision of effective support via mentoring in order to build students’ confidence and enable them to take control of their lives.

 Beautifully illustrated, this unique publication is written for those with a neurodivergent perspective, and brings together ideas and activities tried and tested among an array of students.
 It encourages students to take control of mentoring and study skills sessions by signposting them to topics which they wish to address, while also providing a useful framework and resources for mentors and tutors in higher education.
 It includes clear information about what constitutes mentoring, as well as coverage of academic study skills, highlighting key points for attention and discussion.

 In particular, the manual addresses specific issues raised by many autistic individuals and those with mental health needs, and through its activities and resources, it provides a toolkit of coping strategies that can be tailored to individuals.
 Finally, it covers elements of independent living with which many individuals struggle, and which have been raised in various forms by students with whom the author has worked.

-If you already own this title, you can download the accompanying materials here.
+If you already own the 1st edition of this title, you can download the accompanying materials here.